 Through therapeutic and non-therapeutic massages, and cosmetic skin treatments, body therapy, unlike somatic therapy, does not seek to resolve deeply rooted mental health issues or provide psychological insights, but rather helps to increase self-awareness to ultimately decrease stress.
 Somatic therapy, on the other hand, seeks to help individuals not only become self-aware of their bodily reactions, thoughts, attitudes, feelings, and personal beliefs but also assist them in alleviating symptoms of mental health conditions that interfere with daily functioning.

 While the more conventional types of talk therapy generally focus exclusively on the mind, somatic therapy also involves engaging the body, differentiating this therapeutic approach from those you are more likely to encounter with most clinicians.

 Psychologist Wilhelm Reich is one of the first and most prominent names when it comes to the history of somatic therapy.
 He is believed to have made the largest impact in the establishment of this holistic approach as a therapeutic modality.

-He believed that humans and their impulses are supposed to be good, and that people should want to seek a treatment method that involves the body as a whole.
+He believed that humans and their impulses are supposed to be good and that people should want to seek a treatment method that involves the body as a whole.
 In 1933, Reich published a book, “Character Analysis.”
 In his work, he explained that people have repressed emotions and personality traits that can be looked at through one’s muscular tension, movement, and body language.
 He called this body armor.
-He further explained that in order to let out these emotions, one might need to use physical pressure such as massages and other physical treatments, thereby easing the tension that comes with the built-up emotions.
-His views were largely supported by the professional community.
+He further explained that to let out these emotions, one might need to use physical pressure such as massages and other physical treatments, thereby easing the tension that comes with the built-up emotions.
+The professional community largely supported his views.